sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

   hw_pue_ratio: 1.8
 ```

 The above example configures the *OpenTelemetry Collector* to expose the carbon density and price per kWh of the electricity in the monitored site.
-These metrics can be leveraged in [Grafana dashboards](../integration/grafana.md) to calculate the carbon footprint, with different carbon density for each monitored site, for example.
+These metrics can be leveraged in [Grafana dashboards](../integration/grafana.md) to calculate the carbon footprint, with different carbon densities for each monitored site, for example.

 ## Other Configuration Settings